ianhargreaves80/EuroCast_clothing_footware/README.md

   - Imported inflation risks via producer prices and trade volumes
   - Sudden supply chain disruptions influencing price and sentiment
   - Macro volatility propagation from external shocks to consumer behavior
+  - Parts of the hierachical model could not converge at 1,000 iterations (running on local machine).
+Rerun this in GCE with a bette compute engine

 - **Upgrade to most recent data:**
   Replace API-sourced data with live Eurostat CSV downloads to reduce lag and enhance scenario accuracy.